jts/nanopolish/README.md

 ## Calling Methylation

 nanopolish can use the signal-level information measured by the sequencer to detect 5-mC as described [here](http://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.4184.html).
-Here are instructions for running this analysis:
+Here's how you run it:

 ```
 # Extract all reads from a directory of FAST5 files
 nanopolish extract -r --type template directory/ > reads.fa

-# Align the reads in base space to a reference genome
+# Align the basecalled reads to a reference genome
 bwa mem -x ont2d -t 8 reference.fa reads.fa | samtools sort -o reads.sorted.bam -T reads.tmp -
 samtools index reads.sorted.bam